Mast Cell Tumors In Dogs: How Concerning Are They?

 According to PetMD, the mean age when dogs develop MCTs is about eight years old.

 That doesn’t guarantee your young puppy is free from MCTs.
-The article also mentions they can form in dogs less than one year of age.
+It’s possible they can form in dogs less than one year of age.

 Why Do Mast Cell Tumors Form?